Puffy12/React-Word-Games/README.md

+# React Word Games

+Experience an engaging collection of word games and puzzles with our web app built using React, Vite, and TypeScript.
+Navigate seamlessly through Hangman, Wordle, and Crossword puzzles, or learn more about the app in the About section.
+Get ready to challenge your mind and have fun with words!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.